 Druillet’s revolutionary designs are what make him unique.
 He dispenses with the waffle iron model (four rows of three identical frames) and experiments wildly with the page layout.
 Druillet did not shy away from using very large images.
 Sometimes a page only consisted of two pictures, yet was still crammed with detail.
 He also used round frames, triangular frames, octagonal frames—anything was possible.
 Occasionally, the reader has to tilt the book sideways, because the draftsman was inclined to draw a page in a different direction.
 Lone Sloane and the characters from his other books roam around in worlds filled with gigantic buildings and bizarre spaceships, displaying a mixture of Art Nouveau, Mayan and Aztec temples and Gothic cathedrals.
 He uses a lot of symmetry in his work and it is not only the aforementioned print that is reminiscent of the worlds of Escher.

 With Lone Sloane but also Yragaël (1974), Mirages (1976), Gail (1978) and Salammbô (1980)

 In 1975, together with Bernard Farkas, Jean-Pierre Dionnet and Moebius, he founded the publishing house Les Humanoïdes Associés and the magazine Métal Hurlant.
-For this magazine, he created several short stories, that were later collected in the book Mirages in 1976.
+For this magazine, he created several short stories, which were later collected in the book Mirages in 1976.
 He kept on working on new comics and stories in the 1970s.
-At the end of the decade Druillet began expanding his activities into animation, sculpture, architecture, film, photography and painting.
-Druillet is still active as a comic artist and creator, but outside France he will probably be remembered mainly for his science fiction hero Lone Sloane.
+At the end of the decade Druillet began expanding his activities to encompass animation, sculpture, architecture, film, photography and painting.
+Druillet is still active as a comic artist and creator, but outside France he will probably mainly be remembered for his science fiction hero Lone Sloane.